arkhn/data-challenge/readme.md

 ## Deliverables

-The candidate is asked to provide a self-contained and sustainable solution to help physicians (which can be anesthetists or resuscitators) monitor the vital signs of their patients (eg : Blood Pressure, SpO2, Heart Rate, Breath Rate, Respiratory Rate and any other relevant observation) during their stay, as well as some laboratory measurements (eg: Alk.
-Phosphate, Calcium, Epoetin alfa).
-This data should be monitored with regard to patient demographic data (id, gender, age, medical comments).
-They should be alerted when these levels are critical.
+The candidate is asked to provide a self-contained and sustainable solution to help physicians monitor some constants of their patients during their stay.
+The physicians targeted are anesthetists or resuscitators.
+The vital signs they are interested in are : Blood Pressure, SpO2, Heart Rate, Breath Rate, Respiratory Rate and can be any other relevant observation proposed by the candidate.
+The laboratory measurements are Alk.
+Phosphate, Calcium, Epoetin alfa.
+This data must be monitored with regard to patient demographic data (id, gender, age, medical comments).
+Physicians expect to be alerted when these levels are critical.
-Finally, physicians also expressed the need to access the content of patients prescriptions easily to improve care.
+Finally, they also expressed the need to access the content of patients prescriptions easily.